krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

             elif nums[m] > target:
                 j = m - 1  # target is in the interval [i, m-1]
             else:
-                j = m - 1  # The first element less than target is in the interval [i, m-1]
+                j = m - 1  # The rightmost element less than target is in the interval [i, m-1]
         # Return insertion point i
         return i
     ```